 The school is an international school and its intake is approximately 50% Malawian but it’s always worth stressing that the vast majority of the rest of the students were medium to long-term residence in the country and had a real interest in its development and history.
 As the course developed we included topics on the Ancient Egyptians (one of the easiest topics to resource), the Romans in North Africa, the Bantu migration, the Islamic Empire of North Africa, Mansa Musa and the Great Empire of Mali and Great Zimbabwe.
 Tremendous emphasis was placed upon the fact that during the Dark and Middle Ages parts of Africa were far more developed culturally and economically than much of Europe and North America.

 When teaching African history it is of paramount importance that teachers never start in the 15th Century as if nothing of significance had ever happened on the continent before the arrival of the Europeans.
 Furthermore, wherever one is teaching it is imperative that the story of Africa is not just a one-sided narrative.
 Given the fact that many stories of the past were passed down from generation to generation by an oral tradition of course African history is much harder to categorize than the history of Europe but increasingly Africans are telling their own stories and thus resources for authentic African history are increasingly available.
 Given the role, archaeology has played in generating the stories of the past we also set up assignments that allowed our young historians to take on the role of archaeologists and piece together the history of their continent.

-From my background as a teacher in the UK I am aware that the history and legacy of slavery is increasingly well taught in British schools and that children are taught to see it as a shameful aspect of British history.
+From my background as a teacher in the UK, I am aware that the history and legacy of slavery are increasingly well taught in British schools and that children are taught to see it as a shameful aspect of British history.
 However, this time of European intervention into Africa is often where African history is deemed to start (with the exception of the Egyptians!).